File a bad faith claim if your insurer delays or denies your storm damage claim

 If you think your insurance carrier is ignoring, delaying or denying your claim and think they are breaching their contract and simply protecting their own financial well-being, you may have a bad faith claim.

-The Lyon Firm represents policyholders throughout Ohio in insurance bad faith litigation on behalf of individuals and businesses involved in coverage disputes related to storm damage.
+The Lyon Firm represents policyholders throughout the nation in insurance bad faith litigation on behalf of individuals and businesses involved in coverage disputes related to storm damage.

 When an insurance company acts in an unreasonable manner assessing a storm damage claim, it is protecting their own financial well-being and are in breach of its duty to its insured.